RULES GOVERNING THE FIRE GROUND TRAINING AT THE ANNUAL CONVENTION

 - The team “IN THE HOLE” (team immediately following team on deck) must be ready to compete in the current drill without unnecessary delay.

 - Several drills may be run at the same time.
 If a firefighter or firefighters are participating in another drill being run, ample time will be given them to finish that drill before being up for next drill.
+However, in the event that there are no teams waiting, any available team may compete.

 - Drills that are not completed in one day because of weather shall be ruled no drill.